kbeigl/jeets/jeets-server-jee/jeets-wildfly-activemq-adapter/README.md

 To undeploy the adapter run `mvn clean -Pdeploy-amq-rar`.

+Note that is not `mvn install` and not `-Pundeploy-amq-rar` as you might expect.

 This step removes the complete ActiveMQ resource adapter including all configurations but this will not take effect until the application server has been restarted!